guitld/Transfer-Learning-with-Joint-Fine-Tuning-for-Multimodal-Sentiment-Analysis/README.md

 ## Logger
 As a visualizer for each fold result, we used wandb as our logger.
-If you ry to reproduce our code, make sure you are logged in your wandb account and don't forget to use the project as a parameter :)
+If you try to reproduce our code, make sure you are logged in your wandb account and don't forget to use the project as a parameter :)